 - Bradley M. Zamczyk

-Duty to Defend: A Fifty State Survey—We are pleased to announce our new book, Duty To Defend: A Fifty-State Survey.
-This work — which is Volume III of the Hinshaw & Culbertson LLP On The Law Series — examines issues of significance to insurance claims professionals and lawyers making decisions about properly responding to complaints tendered for a defense under the laws of each of the fifty states.
-The Survey is presented in question-and-answer format and addresses eleven key issues commonly presented in connection with the duty to defend.
-Download a copy of the guide (PDF).
+Duty to Defend: A Fifty State Survey: This work—which is Volume III of Hinshaw's On The Law series—examines issues of significance to insurance claims professionals and lawyers making decisions about properly responding to complaints tendered for a defense under the laws of each of the fifty states.
+The survey is presented in question-and-answer format and addresses eleven key issues commonly presented in connection with the duty to defend.

-A Primer on Reinsurance Law & Principles—Volume I of the Hinshaw & Culbertson LLP On The Law Series—provides an overview of bedrock reinsurance principles and highlights some of the issues presented in contemporary reinsurance disputes.
+A Primer on Reinsurance Law & Principles: Volume I of Hinshaw's On The Law series provides an overview of bedrock reinsurance principles and highlights some of the issues presented in contemporary reinsurance disputes.
 It is designed to be a desk reference for insurance and reinsurance professionals.
-Download a copy of the guide (PDF).

-Allocation of Losses in Complex Insurance Coverage Claims, 6d addresses some of the most important and challenging issues confronting insurance and reinsurance practitioners and professionals today.
-This marks the sixteenth consecutive year that this authoritative work has been updated.
+Allocation of Losses in Complex Insurance Coverage Claims, 8th Edition addresses some of the most important and challenging issues confronting insurance and reinsurance practitioners and professionals today.
+This marks the nineteenth consecutive year that this authoritative work has been updated.
 It offers comprehensive treatment of many of the issues driving contemporary insurance claims and coverage litigation, as well as reinsurance cessions and arbitrations.
 This edition of the treatise is now available as an e-book in addition to the traditional hard copy book.

 Five-volume work combines analyses of insurance compliance requirements, insurance coverage substantive law and practical guidance for the practice of all aspects of insurance law in California.